Speaking at a County Council meeting

 - Find out if the topic you want to speak about is on the agenda

 If the topic you wish to speak about is due to be on the agenda for a meeting of any committee or panel of the Council, Cabinet or when individual Executive Members make decisions, you can apply to make a deputation.
 Please note that a deputation should relate to a substantial item on the agenda.
-You can view agendas for upcoming meetings and Executive Member decision days on Hantsweb or contact Democratic & Members Services: email@example.com.
+You can view agendas for upcoming meetings and Executive Member decision days on Hantsweb or contact Democratic and Members Services: [email protected].

 Agendas are published in advance and are normally available on our website five clear working days before each meeting.